SalimChehida/Executable_Formal_Inter-DSL_Collaboration/README.md

 - 3) Specify the BPMN diagrams expressing the collaboration between the DSLs using the BPMN2 Modeler.
   - In the Ecore Project, use the EcoreTools wizard to create a BPMN2 diagram.
 Click on File->New->Others->BPMN2 ... and then select Generic BPMN 2.0 Diagram.
-  - Open the BPMN diagram and start the design using the Palette at the right (add lanes, tasks, etc.). <br>
+  - Open the BPMN diagram and start the design using the Palette at the right of the IDE windows (add lanes, tasks, etc.). <br>
   -> In our approach, we use the notion of BPMN pool, which is the graphical representation of a participant in a collaboration, to group operations of each DSL, including the composition metamodel.
 We represent an atomic action specifying one metamodel operation by a BPMN task and we use expanded subprocess to represent a grouping of tasks.
 BPMN sequence flows are used to represent the sequence of actions in the context of a DSL (inside the Pool), while message flows are used to represent the inter-pool communication.
 Gateways (exclusive or parallel) model the control flow in each DSL.

    - In the following Figure, we give example of creating a BPMN collaboration model of SRA DSL and CM DSL from our use case.